TasheikaW/Twitter-Sentiment-Analysis/README.md

 # Sentiment Analysis
-## Sentiment sorrounding Donald Trump Before and After Assassination Attempt
+## Sentiment surrounding Donald Trump Before and After Assassination Attempt

 ## Project Overview
-The aim of this project is to build on my data analysis skills by exploring pyhton.
-To do this, I decided to focus on a news worthy event to perform a sentiment analysis.
+This project aims to build on my data analysis skills by exploring Python.
+To do this, I decided to focus on a newsworthy event to perform a sentiment analysis.
 This project aims to explore the Change in sentiments of the past president of the United States following the recent assassination attempt.
-I aim to see what the sentiment around him was like before the event, and if there are any changes since.
+I aim to see what the sentiment around him was like before the event, and if there are any changes since. [see the full code here](https://github.com/TasheikaW/Twitter-Sentiment-Analysis/blob/main/Trump%20Sentiment%20Analysis%20(1).ipynb)

 ### Data Sources
 Twitter: Data was pulled from X (Twitter) using the Twitter API.
 A YAML file with the credentials needed to connect to the Twitter API was created.